 If they like writing, they can register how they feel in nature, record the weather conditions, describe the settings, compose a song, or even write a novel.

 If they prefer exploring their creativity, they can draw sketches, make collages, paint, or collect items.

-And don’t forget to provide your children with all the materials needed to start journaling: pencils, colors, crayons, eraser, sharpener, binoculars, and a camera can come handy.
+And don’t forget to provide your children with all the materials needed to start journaling.
+Some pencils, colors, crayons, erasers, sharpeners, binoculars, and a camera can come in handy.